vtex-apps/slider/README.md

   const { currentSlide } = this.state
   const { myProducts } = this.props

+  // The keys of the object represent the size of the window in px.
+  // In this case if the window is 1300px large or bigger it will show 5 items,
-  const perPage = {
+  // If it has 900px or any size until 1299px it will show 4 items const perPage = {
     1300: 5,
     900: 4,